CrunchyData/crunchy-katacoda/pg-administration/postgresql-features/native-partitioning/10-range.md

 PostgreSQL supports several types of native partitioning: Range, List, & Hash.

-Range partitioning works by splitting the data on 1 or more columns based on a blocks of data with bound limits, typically time or integer series.
+Range partitioning works by splitting the data on 1 or more columns based on blocks of data with bound limits, typically time or integer series.

 Log into postgres using the psql client.
 A `training` role and database has already been created to allow easy login.
 ```